Approx. Length: 6 hours to unlock all the songs on Normal; have currently spent over 30 hours

 DIVA ROOMS

 When you meet certain requirements, you unlock diva rooms, one room for each character.
-When you visit a diva's room, you can do several things:
+When you visit a diva's room, you can do several things:1.
+Customize their room with purchased furniture pieces and items.

 2. Select one of certain specific items to see the diva briefly interact with it.